dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

   * If the element is an *expression element*, the applicable `Add` instance or extension method is invoked with the element *expression* as the argument.
 (Interleaving `Add` calls matches classic [*collection initializer behavior*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#117154-collection-initializers).)
   * If the element is a *spread element* then:
     * If the target type has an `AddRange` instance or extension method that is applicable when invoked with the spread element *expression*, the `AddRange` method *may be* invoked with expression as the argument.
-    * Otherwise the spread element *expression* is iterated using the applicable `GetEnumerator` instance or extension method, and the applicable `Add` instance or extension method is invoked for each item from the enumerator in order.
+    * Otherwise, the spread element *expression* is iterated using the applicable `GetEnumerator` instance or extension method, and the applicable `Add` instance or extension method is invoked for each item from the enumerator in order.

 If the target type is an *array*, a *span*, a type with a *[create method](#create-methods)*, or an *interface*, the construction of the collection instance is as follows: